watson-developer-cloud/unity-sdk/README.md

 * An IBM Bluemix account.
 If you don't have one, [sign up][bluemix_registration].
 * [Unity][get_unity].
 You can use the **free** Personal edition.
-* Change the build settings in Unity (**File > Build Settings**) to any platform except for web player.
+* Change the build settings in Unity (**File > Build Settings**) to any platform except for web player/Web GL.
 The Watson Developer Cloud Unity SDK does not support Unity Web Player.
 * A chm reader if you would like to access SDK Documentation (optional).

 ## Getting the Watson SDK and adding it to Unity